5 Bloggers Reveal Their Journaling Method and Why

 THERAPY JOURNAL

 Therapy journaling is a technique that can be used to learn healthy coping mechanisms while overcoming mental and emotional difficulties.
-The act of writing down one’s thought’s can also help promote self-awareness and personal growth.
+The act of writing down one’s thoughts can also help promote self-awareness and personal growth.
 The most popular form of therapy journaling is cognitive behavioral therapy or CBT journaling.
 But a 2005 study found that simply expressing your thoughts in a journal can be just as helpful in reducing depression symptoms as a CBT structured journal.
 (1)

 Let's hear from Jenn Chen, a family and newborn photographer in the Walnut Creek, California region, on why she utilizes therapy journaling.